Information Set Decoding in the Lee Metric with Applications to Cryptography: Preliminaries

+In the following we explain Stern's algorithm over the binary field with respect to the Hamming distance.
+We will use a formulation of the algorithm, which matches the ball-collision formulation in \cite{ballcoll}.
+The two algorithms differ in the zero-window of size $\ell$: in Stern's algorithm no error is allowed in the zero-window, whereas in the ball-collision algorithm, this window is split into $Y_1, Y_2$ and $q_1, q_2$ errors are allowed respectively.
+Even though the asymptotic complexity of the ball-collision algorithm is smaller, for concrete parameters it turns out that, in most of the cases, $q_1=q_2=0$ is the most efficient choice, therefore we will generalize Stern's algorithm to $\mathbb{Z}_4$ in this paper.
+Nevertheless, using the (ball-)collision formulation allows us to use improvements and speed ups, some of which will be explained in the following, together with their complexities:

-\item The concept of intermediate sums presented in \cite{ballcoll} is important whenever one wants to compute something for all vectors in a certain space.
-Consider, for example, the setting where we are given a binary $k \times n$ matrix $A$ and want to compute $Ax^T$ for all $x \in \mathbb{F}_2^n$, of weight $w$.
-This would usually cost $k$ times $w-1$ additions and $w$ multiplications, for each $x \in \mathbb{F}_2^n$.
-But if we first compute $Ax^T$, where $x$ has weight one, this only outputs the corresponding column of $A$ and has no costs.
+\begin{enumerate} \item The concept of \emph{intermediate sums} presented in \cite{ballcoll} is important whenever one wants to do a computation for all vectors in a certain space.
+Consider, for example, the setting where we are given a binary $k \times n$ matrix $A$ and want to compute $Ax^{\top}$ for all $x \in \mathbb{F}_2^n$, of weight $w$.
+This would usually cost $k(w-1)$ additions and $w$ multiplications, for each $x \in \mathbb{F}_2^n$.
+But if we first compute $Ax^{\top}$, where $x$ has weight one, this only outputs the corresponding column of $A$ and has no costs.
 From there we can compute the sums of two columns of $A$, there are $\binom{n}{2}$ many of these sums and each one costs $k$ additions.
 From there we can compute all sums of three columns of $A$, which are $\binom{n}{3}$ many.
 Using the sums of two columns, we only need to add one more column costing $k$ additions.
-Proceeding in this way, until one reaches the weight $w$, to compute $Ax^T$ for all $x \in \mathbb{F}_2^n$ of weight $w$, costs $k \cdot ( L(n,w) -n)$ bit operations, where
+Proceeding in this way, until one reaches the weight $w$, computing $Ax^{\top}$ for all $x \in \mathbb{F}_2^n$ of weight $w$, costs $k ( L(n,w) -n)$ bit operations, where

 Note that the we need to take away the cost of the weight one vectors, since they are for free.